Submission for the 2021 GERC are now closed. Please keep an eye out for next year’s submission deadline.

-We now welcome proposals from all graduate students across the University of Windsor campus who have a research interest in the field of education and submissions that can fit into our conference theme of Integrating (New) Knowledge.
+We welcome proposals from all graduate students across the University of Windsor campus who have a research interest in the field of education and submissions that can fit into our conference theme of The Changing Face of Education.

 Please use the following template to submit your proposal with the submission tool below.
 A 300 word abstract, as well as a session outline will need to be included.